GoudetOlivier/CGNN/README.md

 pandas

 In order to run the CGNN and launch the experiments
-1) First install the CGNN package

-a) Enter in the CGNN repertory
-b) run the command line "python setup.py install develop --user"
+1) First install the CGNN package.
+Enter in the CGNN repertory.
+Run the command line "python setup.py install develop --user"

-2) launch the example python script for pairwise inference "python run_GNN_pairwise_inference.py"
+2) launch the example python script for pairwise inference: "python run_GNN_pairwise_inference.py"

-3) launch the example python script for graph reconstruction from a skeleton:
+3) launch the example python script for graph reconstruction from a skeleton: "python run_CGNN_graph.py"
-"python run_CGNN_graph.py"

-4) launch the example python script for graph reconstruction in presence if hidden variables:
+4) launch the example python script for graph reconstruction in presence if hidden variables: "python run_CGNN_graph_hidden_variables.py"
-"python run_CGNN_graph_hidden_variables.py"

 5) The dataset used in the article may be found at the following url:
 - TO COMPLETE